-Larger water run-off volume and higher ground water tables will mean more wet basements and busy sump pumps.
-Larger snow banks against our foundations add to ground source moisture content which builds vapor pressure against our foundation walls.
-The earth around our foundations that drains slowly, tends to draw moisture into our homes (Mother Nature tends to flow from high to low, moist to dry and warm to cold, so these conditions can sometimes be unpredictable much like our changing climate.
+In particular, most springtime floods occur when larger snowbanks against our foundations add to ground source moisture content, which builds vapour pressure against our foundation walls.
+The earth around our foundations that drains the slowest tends to draw moisture into our homes – mother nature tends to flow from high to low, moist to dry and warm to cold, so these conditions can sometimes be unpredictable much like our changing climate.

 Shallow winter frost typically affects the amount of moisture the earth can absorb before the snow melts and drains water away from our foundations.
 More moisture in the ground around our homes increases the water table under our footings and floor drains.
-City homes are connected to the city storm water management system by a perforated drainage pipe – this is often known as a weeping tile or Big “O”) that rests on the outside of the foundation wall, level with the underside of the footing under 8″ of 3/4 clear gravel.
-Ground sources of moisture, rainfall from the roof and surface drainage water is meant to drain down the foundation wall, work through the clear gravel, enter the perforated 4″ drainage or weeping tile, then migrate by gravity around your house to the city storm connection and enter the storm water management system.
-Wow lots of stuff have to happen to keep water out of your basement – no wonder some folks have such a hard time in making it happen!
+City homes are connected to the local stormwater management system by a perforated drainage pipe – this is often known as a weeping tile or “big O.” It rests on the outside of the foundation wall, level with the underside of the footing under 8 inches of 75-percent clear gravel.
+Ground sources of moisture, rainfall from the roof and surface drainage water are meant to drain down the foundation wall, work through the gravel, enter the perforated 4-inch drainage or weeping tile, then migrate by gravity around your home to the city’s storm connection.
+Then, it enters the stormwater management system.
+That’s a lot of steps for keeping water out of your basement – no wonder some folks have such a hard time in making it happen!

 In the end, what’s the primary observation from this information – the one thing to walk away with?
-Well, we can protect the durability and environment of our home if we control our household moisture.
-Active water leaks or high relative humidity in our environment can create conditions that foster poor air quality.
-Health Canada recommends that homes have a relative humidity between 35% and 45%.
-Dust mite populations’ increase in moist environments, especially in older carpeting on concrete basement floors.
-Microbiological organisms, such as fungi and bacteria, thrive in moist damp environments.
-Moisture and cellulose (wood, cardboard boxes, paper goods) are the perfect combination for fungal activity.
-It doesn’t take long for these areas to become musty, smelly and unhealthy.
+Well, we can protect the durability and environment of our homes if we control our household moisture.
+Active water leaks or high relative humidity (exceeding 60 percent RH) in our environment can create conditions that foster poor air quality.
+Health Canada recommends that homes have a relative humidity between 35-45 percent RH.
+Dust mite populations increase in moist environments as well, especially in older carpeting on concrete basement floors.
+Microbiological organisms such as fungi and different strains of bacteria thrive in moist damp environments as well.
+In addition, moisture and cellulose (wood, cardboard boxes, paper goods) are the perfect combination for fungal activity – it doesn’t take long for these areas to become musty, smelly and unhealthy.
 Such conditions are more than simply unpleasant.

 We can avoid these unhealthy situations if we isolate the moisture sources and remove opportunities for bacterial and fungal contamination.